-Benjamin Hedin's fiction, essays, and interviews have been published by The New Yorker, The Atlantic, Slate, The Nation, The Oxford American, The Chicago Tribune, Poets and Writers, Salmagundi, and The Georgia Review.
-He is the editor of Studio A: The Bob Dylan Reader, widely regarded as one of the finest collections of music writing, and the producer and author of a forthcoming documentary, Two Trains Runnin'.
-His nonfiction chronicle, In Search of the Movement: The Struggle for Civil Rights Then and Now, was published in March of 2015 by City Lights Books.
+Benjamin Hedin's fiction, essays, and interviews have been published by The New Yorker, The Atlantic, Slate, The Nation, The Oxford American, The Chicago Tribune, Poets and Writers, Salmagundi, The Georgia Review, and other publications.
+He is the editor of Studio A: The Bob Dylan Reader, and producer and writer of the documentary Two Trains Runnin'.
+His nonfiction chronicle, In Search of the Movement: The Struggle for Civil Rights Then and Now, was published in March of 2015.

 Hedin was born in Paris, France, and raised in North Carolina and Minnesota.
-He studied music at the College of William and Mary and in the fall of 2002 entered the Graduate Writing Program at The New School in New York City.
-After earning his M.F.A. in fiction from The New School he started teaching, first at Long Island University and The New School, and later in the Expository Writing Program at New York University.
-He is the son of Robert Hedin, the award-winning poet and translator.
+He studied music at the College of William and Mary and fiction at the Graduate Writing Program of The New School in New York City.
+After earning his M.F.A. he started teaching, first at Long Island University and The New School, later in the Expository Writing Program at New York University.
+He currently teaches at the Center for Documentary Studies at Duke University.
+A founding director of the Charleston Civil Rights Film Fest, Hedin is the son of Robert Hedin, the award-winning poet and translator.

 "Benjamin Hedin went looking for the civil rights movement's past, but he also ran smack into the present, which can suddenly look like the past and then just as suddenly look totally different.
 By bringing stirring people like Septima Clark into focus, Hedin does what good historians do, but by entwining history with current events, he does a lot more.
 Here is a haunting meditation on living in history as well as with it."